oresttokovenko/latex-resume-workflow/README.md

   - Note: This workflow is designed with VS Code in mind.
 However, you can make this requirement redundant by replacing instances of the word `code` in the `create_resume_files.sh` script with the command to open your preferred text editor
 - A LaTeX distribution that contains the XeLaTeX compiler
 - Python version 3.7 or higher
-- A method for viewing pdfs in your IDE.
-I use the following VS code [extension](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf) which has hot reloading.
+- A PDF viewer integrated into your test editor.
+This is necessary to view the compiled LaTeX files efficiently.
+If you're using VS Code, an [extension like PDF Viewer](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf) can be used.
+It supports hot reloading, which allows the PDF to refresh automatically when changes are made to the source file.

 ### Installing LaTeX